Deformations of rational curves in positive characteristic

 \begin{rem} There are several equivalent definitions of ordinary cusp singularities, see for example, \cite[p.~308, Definition 2.17]{Shimada}, where basic properties of ordinary cusp singularities are studied in arbitrary characteristic, including $p=2$ and $p=3$.
 We also refer to \cite{GreuelKroning} for the classification of simple curve singularities in arbitrary characteristic $p$.
 There, ordinary cusps arise as singularities of type $A_{2}$ (resp.\ $A^{0}_{2}$) when $p \neq 2$ (resp.\ $p=2$). \end{rem}

 Theorem \ref{MainTheorem1} implies the following.

-\begin{cor} Let $X$ be a smooth, proper, and connected surface over $k$. \begin{enumerate} \item If $X$ contains a non-rigid rational curve $C \subset X$ such that every singularity of $C$ is a node, then $X$ has negative Kodaira dimension. \item If $p \geq 5$ and $X$ contains a non-rigid rational curve $C \subset X$ such that every singularity of $C$ is a node or an ordinary cusp, then $X$ has negative Kodaira dimension. \end{enumerate} \end{cor}
+\begin{cor} Let $X$ be a smooth, proper, and connected surface over $k$. \begin{enumerate} \item If $X$ contains a topologically non-rigid rational curve $C \subset X$ such that every singularity of $C$ is a node, then $X$ has negative Kodaira dimension. \item If $p \geq 5$ and $X$ contains a topologically non-rigid rational curve $C \subset X$ such that every singularity of $C$ is a node or an ordinary cusp, then $X$ has negative Kodaira dimension. \end{enumerate} \end{cor}

-\begin{rem} In characteristic $2$ or $3$, Corollary \ref{Corollary:RigidNodeCusp} (2) does not hold in general, because there exist quasi-elliptic surfaces of non-negative Kodaira dimension in these characteristics.
-These contain non-rigid cuspidal rational curves; see Section \ref{Subsection:QuasiEllipticFibrations} below. \end{rem}
+\begin{rem} In characteristic $2$ or $3$, Corollary \ref{Corollary:RigidNodeCusp} (ii) does not hold in general, because there exist quasi-elliptic surfaces of non-negative Kodaira dimension in these characteristics.
+These contain topologically non-rigid cuspidal rational curves; see Section \ref{Subsection:QuasiEllipticFibrations} below. \end{rem}